 So, it’s not a black or white issue for us.
 Each of us must soberly look at the information available on the subject and decide that path for us.
 We hope this article helps to increase your knowledge of the subject of the whole body implications that root canals play.

 In our next article in this series, we’ll explore the options someone has if they currently have one or more root canals and have decided to have the root canal tooth removed.
-We will look at the various choices a person has regarding how to fill the gap and the relative long term implications of each.
+We will look at the various choices a person has regarding how to fill the gap and the relatively long-term implications of each.

 Please post below in the comments your thoughts or experiences with root canals in your own life.